Flomp/vimu/content/docs/dashboard/teams.md

+---
+title: Dashboard - Teams
+description: Teams in vimu provide the possibility to access files across multiple users without having to explicitly share each file.
+All members of a team will automatically gain access to all files assigned to this team.
+Depending on a member's permission they will be able to edit or view these files.
+---

 # Teams

 Teams in **vimu** provide the possibility to access files across multiple users without having to explicitly share each file.
 All members of a team will automatically gain access to all files assigned to this team.
 Depending on a member's permission they will be able to edit or view these files.